no-go/HadoopDxramFS/README.md

 # DxramFS

+this branch: I try to add some fs stuff to dxram.

 This DXRAM connector lets you run [Apache Hadoop](http://hadoop.apache.org) or [HBASE](https://hbase.apache.org/) jobs directly on data in [DXRAM](https://dxram.io/) instead of HDFS.